bitmap/react-hook-inview/README.md

 }
 ```

-**NOTE**: If you supply an array to `threshold`, `onEnter` will be called when the element intersects with the top _and_ bottom of the viewport. `onLeave` will on trigger once the element has left the viewport at the first threshold specified.
+**NOTE**: If you supply an array with multiple values to `threshold`, `onEnter` will be called each time the element intersects with the top _and_ bottom of the viewport. `onLeave` will on trigger once the element has left the viewport at the first threshold specified.

-### Accessing state in callback
+### Accessing external state in callback
 For performance reasons, the hook is only triggered once on mount/unmount.
 However, this means you can't access updated state in the `onEnter/onLeave` callbacks.
 An optional second argument will retrigger the hook to mitigate this.

 ```js